dcloudio/hbuilderx-extension-docs/en/Tutorial/UserGuide/externalCommands.md

 **windows:**

-> Note： Most applications are installed in the "Program Files" directory, pay attention to spaces and slashes.
+> Most applications are installed in the "Program Files" directory, pay attention to spaces and slashes.
 Look at the following example,

 ```shell
 [{